OpenBMB/ProAgent/README.md

 <img src="./images/credentials.png">

-You need to regist or connect a existing APP with n8n before launching `ProAgent`.
+You need to regist or connect an existing APP with n8n before launching `ProAgent`.
 Connecting an APP may have some APP-specific operations, you can follow the n8n credential guide [here](https://docs.n8n.io/integrations/builtin/credentials/)

 #### Save credentials